rwaldron/tc39-notes/es8/2017-03/mar-22.md

 - consensus

-### #854 Remove Implementation defined behavior for Number methods
+### #854 Remove Implementation-defined behavior for Number methods

-`Number.toFixed()`/`toPrecision`/toExponential`
+`Number.toFixed()`/`toPrecision`/`toExponential`

-AWB: When i looked at it it looked like it was a superflous paragraphs with those three methods.
-WHen I looked at the spec these all just looked superflous.
+AWB: When I looked at it, it looked like it was a superfluous paragraph with those three methods.
+When I looked at the spec these all just looked superfluous.

 BT: But this...I agree with that notion, this PR amounts to deleting those extra paragraphs that you mentioned.